MrKaKisen/nafsmon/README.md

 Easy to use monitor service for Linux.

-*nafsdm stands for "not advanced, fast, simple monitor"*
+*nafsmon stands for "not advanced, fast, simple monitor"*